sparrowhawktech/.github/profile/README.md

 Along our history we developed software in a broad range of vertical markets and technologies, always with a focus on quality and business goals.

+We have a strong partnering relationship with Emtech S.A. (https://www.emtechsa.com/) through which we work in different projects as part of the Emtech's ecosystem.

 ---

 Here are some highlights, customers and vertical markets from our rich history that made us who we are today.